glowinthedark/usbimager/README.md

 Further thanks to @munntjlx, @lfomartins, @luckman212 and @tshup for compiling USBImager on MacOS for me, and to @tido- for the Ubuntu debs when my VirtualBox was broken.

-And thanks to @cwongmath, who volunteered for keeping the macOS version up-to-date.
+And thanks to @cwongmath and @tshup, for the help they've provided with the macOS version.
 Thanks!

 Bests,